rewhowe/snapdragon/documentation/manual.md

 ## Conditional Branching

 A conditional branch follows the format: `もし [conditional statement]`.
-The body must be indented one space (full-width or half-width).
+The body must be indented one whitespace character (full-width or half-width space or tab; see the section on "Indentation" for more detail).

 The conditional statement is generally comprised of three parts: comparator 1, comparator 2, and comparator 3 (creative, I know).